grisanu/quiz-app/notes.md

 -if have more time => make more tests
 -create higher order components to secure routes
--add a feature to get average score of quiz => use summaryByQuizIdReducer.js
+-add a feature to get average score of quiz => use summaryByQuizIdReducer.js -Add answer comparison so do not have to type in exact answer

     /*